Cray-HPE/docs-csm/glossary.md

 An Air-Cooled service/IO cabinet houses a cluster of [NCNs](#non-compute-node-ncn), [Slingshot ToR switches](#slingshot-top-of-rack-tor-switch), and management network ToR switches to support the managed ecosystem storage, network, user access services (UAS), and other IO services such as LNet and gateways.

+## Simple Storage Service (S3)

+CSM uses S3 to store a variety of data and artifacts.

 ## Slingshot